kadena-io/kadena-docs/docs/Chainweaver-Support.md

 ![cross-chain-transfer](../assets/Chainweaver/cross-chain-transfer.png)

 It may seem unusual to have to pay for gas twice, but consider what is happening with a cross-chain transfer.
 In this scenario you are moving coins between two different blockchains, each with their own ledger.
 Therefore gas on one chain cannot pay for executing operations on a different chain.

+**Transfer from non-Chainweaver accounts**

+In addition to signing transactions from accounts which are owned within the wallet, Chainweaver also provides an interface to sign transactions from accounts which are not owned within the wallet.
+Chainweaver does this by auto-detecting whether the sending account is owned by the wallet.
+If the sending account is not owned by the wallet, Chainweaver will present a field for the user to enter the required private key(s).
+This special feature makes it easier for users to transfer KDA into Chainweaver from external wallets and exchanges.

 ###Adjust gas price and gas limit